Aligarh: Aligarh Muslim University

 Aligarh Muslim University (AMU) is one of the oldest central universities.
 It was established by Sir Syed Ahmed Khan as Madrasatul Uloom Musalmanan-e-Hind in 1875–78 which later became Mohammedan Anglo-Oriental College (MAO College).
 It was designed to train Muslims for government services in India and prepare them for advanced training in British universities.
 The Mohammedan Anglo-Oriental College became Aligarh Muslim University in 1920.
-It is famous for its Law, Medical, and Engineering College.
+It is famous for its Law, Medical, and Engineering courses.

 Museums

 Ibn Sina Academy of Medieval Medicine and Sciences maintains 'Museum on History of Medicine and Sciences' and 'Museum on Arts, Culture and Orientalism'.
 It was established by a family Hakim Syed Zillur Rahman and Syed Ziaur Rahman at the heart of the city and near a busy market of Dodhpur.

 Transport

 By rail

 Aligarh Junction railway station is the primary station for Aligarh city and is a major stop on the Delhi-Kolkata route.
 It is an A-Class railway station.
 It is one of the oldest railway station of this route.
 It connects Aligarh to the states of West Bengal, Odisha, Bihar, Jharkhand, north-east and most of Uttar Pradesh, and important stations of cities such as New Delhi railway station, Mumbai Central, Kolkata, Bhopal Junction railway station, Indore, Jammu, Gwalior, Lucknow, Jhansi, Puri, Kanpur Central railway station, Etawah Junction railway station, Tundla Junction railway station, Agra Cantonment railway station and Varanasi.
 Aligarh railway station handles over 136 trains daily (in both directions) and serves around 204,000 passengers every day.
 Aligarh has one Branch Railway Line to Bareily.

 Aligarh City has following railway stations: